How to retire young?

 You will never hear from your financial planner the importance of time in retirement.

 You will be encouraged to continue to swap years of your life to grow your retirement nest egg.

 The fallacy in this type of thinking is, even if you do accumulate a large amount of money, you will have less years... and poorer health...to enjoy that money.

 The hammering all of our 401(k)s took in 2008 should serve as a reminder that there are no guarantees that your nest egg will continue to increase.

 There are no guarantees except death and taxes.

 We have been brainwashed by the financial advisor industry.
-Their mantra is, that you'll spend the same amount of money when you retire as when you work.
+Their mantra, backed up by billions spent on advertising, is that you'll spend the same amount of money when you retire as when you work.

 Take a look at the picture of us on our sailboat... do you see any suits, ties, work dresses, new car(s), lawns that need mowing, country club dues to pay, vacation expenses (you are permanently on vacation)...or stress requiring medical bills?
 I don't think so.

 Yet most retirement planning is based upon accumulating a big hunk of cash and withdrawing 4% a year... that 4% be anywhere from 80% to 100%, of what you currently spend.